Call us today for a free telephone consultation with an estate planning attorney about a power of attorney.

 A principal can revoke a power of attorney at any time.
 The mandate can also expire on its own if it has a time limit or specifies the occurrence of a certain condition.
 Powers of attorney also expire on the death or interdiction of the principal or mandatary.
 If a well-crafted power of attorney exists, an interdiction may not be necessary.
 However, if a mandatary steps down while a principal is incapacitated, a court may hold an interdiction proceeding.
 In that case, the court will determine who should be the curator for the principal.

-Other Estate Planning Documents:
+Other Estate Planning Documents that we Prepare:

 Wills